Denny Hamlin Explains the NASCAR Difference Between 1 Middle Finger and 2, and It’s a Crucial Distinction

 Below that comes cars swapping a little paint with no meaningful damage or perhaps letting up at an inopportune moment, forcing a line of cars behind them to come off the gas.
 That can be nerve-racking at 180 mph.
 It’s the kind of stuff that drivers sort out later, face to face and usually amicably.
 However, Christopher Bell ignored Kyle Larson after their incident at Watkins Glen in 2021.

 In many cases, a raised middle finger during the race signals displeasure and a desire to chat afterward.
 A few years back, Dale Earnhardt Jr. told Jeff Gluck he runs through a bit of a mental checklist before using that signal.

 “If they’re much, much younger than you, you can totally flip them off,” Earnhardt explained.
 “If they’re the same age as you or have run more than four or five seasons, you cannot flip them off.”

 Where there’s trouble, Kyle Busch is often nearby

 USA Today polled some NASCAR Cup Series drivers late last season on a variety of topics.
-Kyle Busch was the hands-down (and middle finger-up) “winner” for the title of the driver with the worst road rage.
-Three years earlier, Ty Dillon told NBC Sports about an incident with Busch during an Xfinity Series race during which Dillion was running with the leaders.
+Kyle Busch was the hands-down (and middle-finger-up) “winner” for the title of the driver with the worst road rage.
+Three years earlier, Ty Dillon told NBC Sports about an incident with Busch during an Xfinity Series race as Dillion ran with the leaders.

 “He had to come back through the field, and I was like racing him hard because I wanted my spot, I wanted to stay third.
 I think he hit me a couple of times, and he went by me.
 And for a whole lap, he gave me the bird all the way around the track.
 I am driving as hard as I can, and I can’t run him down.